Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 None of the above-motioned practices will make the stupid COVID-19 virus go away.
 However, they will ensure we all come out of this situation better people who have a bigger impact on our corner of the world.

-Five Reasons Christians Don’t Grow Spiritually-
+Why Christians Don’t Grow-up Spiritually-

 See to it that you do not refuse Him who is speaking.
 For if those did not escape when they refused him who warned them on earth, much less will we escape who turn away from Him who warns from heaven- Hebrews 12:25 NASB